Novgorod Republic: 12th century

+The Novgorodians sought to maintain the balance of power by alternating their invitations to princes from different regional centers, including the principalities of Rostov-Suzdal (later Vladimir-Suzdal) and Kiev, whose prince remained the "eldest" among the Rurikids until 1169.
+Although the beginning of the republican period is traditionally to 1136, the development of republican institutions in Novgorod was a much more complicated process that began earlier and ended much later.
+According to the historian John L. I. Fennell: "But it must not be imagined that Novgorod in the twelfth century and the first forty years of the thirteenth was in any way close to becoming a republic.
+Strong rulers could always oblige the city to accept their nominees...
+The fact is that Novgorod was always militarily vulnerable and whatever troops it could itself provide were never sufficient or competent enough to defend it".

 Rostov-Suzdal comprised the territory of the important Oka region and lands along the vital Sheksna River.
 This river lay in the Northern Volga tributary region.
 Whoever controlled the river was able to block food supplies causing a famine in Novgorod.
 Perhaps due to these fears, Novgorod led a failed invasion of Suzdal in 1134.
 They tried again and succeeded in 1149.
 Alternatively, Novgorod, in a bid to appease Suzdal, accepted some Suzdalians as rulers of Novgorod.
 Despite these events, Suzdal still blocked off trade to Novgorod twice and intercepted Novgorod's tributes.

-In 1136, the Novgorodians dismissed Prince Vsevolod Mstislavich and over the next century and a half were able to invite in and dismiss a number of princes.
-However, these invitations or dismissals were often based on who was the dominant prince in Rus' at the time, and not on any independent thinking on the part of Novgorod.

-The city of Pskov, initially part of Novgorod Land, had de facto independence from as early as the 13th century after opening a trading post for merchants of the Hanseatic League.
-Several princes such as Vsevolod Mstislavich (before 1117–1138) and Dovmont (c.
-1240–1299) reigned in Pskov without any deference to, or consultation with, the prince or other officials in Novgorod.
-The independence of the Pskov Republic was acknowledged in the 1348 Treaty of Bolotovo.
-However, the Archbishop of Novgorod continued to head the church in Pskov and kept the title "Archbishop of Novgorod the Great and Pskov" until 1589.
-The Republic was the subject of political rivalry between Poland and Lithuania on one side and the Grand Duchy of Moscow on the other side in the 14th and 15th centuries.
+Novgorod gradually became a major trade power in the Baltic following the establishment of permanent foreign trade centers.
+Traders from Gotland arrived and founded the Gothic court around the turn of the 12th century.
+Around the late 12th or early 13th century, the Peterhof was established.